Cashew Coconut Brittle

 Try Some Other Nuts

-With the success of this batch I’m tempted to try some other nuts, feel free to play around or even go with the classic peanuts.
+With the success of this batch I’m tempted to try some other nuts, and different flavor variation.
+Feel free to play around or even go with the classic peanuts.
 It’s as simple as swapping out the 2 1/2 cups total (I did 1 1/4 cashews and 1 1/4 coconut here) with any nut of your choice.

 With homemade Cashew Coconut Brittle, life really is a party!